gocom/dotfiles/docs/man/man1/wsl-keychain-load.1.md

 If the used Distribution was Ubuntu.
 Within WSL, you can ask use `wslpath` to help to translate Linux paths to Windows' paths.

+For Keychain to pass the credentials to the SSH key agent, make sure you have sourced keychain initialization script in your active shell session.
+To automate this, you can do the following to your bash profile:

+    . "$HOME/.keychain/$HOSTNAME-sh"

 # OPTIONS

 `-h`, `--help`